mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 - If there are any configuration files in the repository root (e.g. `api-console-config.json`), you can delete them, since they refer to the old management strategy of configuration files and are no longer needed.
 <!-- TODO: add complete list of files -->
 - The `gitlab-ci.yml` file contains a deploy script, which assumes the repository’s directory structure based on outdated information.
-The path of the deploy job file needs to be updated with the path of the correct script <!-- (TODO: specify) -->
+The path of the deploy job file needs to be updated with the path of the correct script. <!-- (TODO: specify) -->
 - The new `environments` directory is automatically created by the Console.
 Inside it, the generated configurations for each environment are stored in separate directories.
 :::warning
 It is important to note that these are auto-generated directories, so all their contents are regenerated each time a push operation is performed.
 If you add custom files to the environments directory or its child directories, they will be deleted.